Fundamentals of Perpetual Futures: Introduction

-These no-arbitrage prices provide a useful benchmark for perpetual futures and simultaneously prescribe a strategy to exploit divergence from these fundamental values.
-Motivated by the theoretical understanding, we study the empirical deviations of the perpetual futures price from the spot.
-The mean absolute futures-spot spread is about 60\% to 100\% per year across different cryptocurrencies, which is considerably larger than the deviations documented in traditional currency markets by \cite*{du_deviations_2018}.
+Around this benchmark, however, perpetual futures often differ significantly from spot prices.
+The mean \emph{absolute} deviation is about 60\% to 90\% per year across different cryptocurrencies, which is considerably larger than the deviations documented in traditional currency markets by \cite*{du_deviations_2018}.
 We find strong comovement of the futures-spot gap across different cryptocurrencies.
 This comovement can be due to commonality in funding and market liquidity faced by arbitrageurs who operate in multiple cryptocurrencies.
-Common sentiment could also drive the difference of futures demand relative to the spot.
-Overall, the magnitude of the deviation is comparable to our theoretically calibrated no-arbitrage bound.
+Common sentiment could also drive the difference in futures demand relative to the spot.
+Overall, the deviation's magnitude is comparable to our theoretic no-arbitrage bound calibrated to actual trading fees.

-The spread narrows considerably in 2022, suggesting a decrease in arbitrage frictions in the market and an increase in competition among arbitrageurs.
+Deviations decline on average about 11\% a year, consistent with an increase in arbitrage capital and competition among arbitrageurs \citep{kondor_risk_2009}.
 The narrowing gap provides an additional perspective on the downfall of Alameda Research and Three Arrows Capital.
-According to news reports and interviews, both hedge funds seem to have pivoted from such arbitrage activity around late 2021 to early 2022 and started taking more directional bets on cryptocurrencies, with both direct unhedged crypto holdings, and investments in crypto startups.
-The large declines in crypto prices in 2022 subsequently exhausted their capital and led to their bankruptcies.\footnote{See for example, Forbes, November 19, 2022, on \href{https://www.forbes.com/sites/jeffkauflin/2022/11/19/how-did-sam-bankman-frieds-alameda-research-lose-so-much-money}{How Did Sam Bankman-Fried’s Alameda Research Lose So Much Money?}, Odd Lots, November 17, 2022, on \href{https://www.bloomberg.com/news/articles/2022-11-17/odd-lots-podcast-understanding-sam-bankman-fried-s-ftx-crypto-collapse}{Understanding the Collapse of Sam Bankman-Fried's Crypto Empire}, and Hugh Hendry's interview on December 3, 2022 of Kyle Davies on the \href{https://www.youtube.com/watch?v=TzGdkB0xbCE}{Collapse of Three Arrows Capital}.}
+According to news reports and interviews, both hedge funds seem to have pivoted from such arbitrage activity around late 2021 to early 2022 and started taking more directional bets on cryptocurrencies, with both direct unhedged crypto holdings and investments in crypto startups.
+The large declines in crypto prices in 2022 subsequently exhausted their capital and led to their bankruptcies.\footnote{See, for example, Forbes, November 19, 2022, on \href{https://www.forbes.com/sites/jeffkauflin/2022/11/19/how-did-sam-bankman-frieds-alameda-research-lose-so-much-money}{How Did Sam Bankman-Fried’s Alameda Research Lose So Much Money?}, Odd Lots, November 17, 2022, on \href{https://www.bloomberg.com/news/articles/2022-11-17/odd-lots-podcast-understanding-sam-bankman-fried-s-ftx-crypto-collapse}{Understanding the Collapse of Sam Bankman-Fried's Crypto Empire}, and Hugh Hendry's interview on December 3, 2022 of Kyle Davies on the \href{https://www.youtube.com/watch?v=TzGdkB0xbCE}{Collapse of Three Arrows Capital}.}